-With more than 2,000 shows under their belts and their music heard in more than 200 films and TV shows, GOODING, a Nashville-based four-piece, is by far one of the hardest-working bands in America.
+With more than 2,000 shows under their belts and their music heard in more than 200 films and TV shows, GOODING, a Nashville-based three-piece, is by far one of the hardest-working bands in America.
 Majestic, soul-stirring rock 'n' roll with soaring harmonies, heart-on-your-sleeve lyricism, blazing guitars and a rhythm section that will make you jump right out of your seat.

 "There are no short cuts or quick fixes.
 The hype of overnight success in sports, music and acting can lead us to believe that our day to day discipline and the mentors in our own communities don’t have value, when these are THE MOST important resources we have."